AaronMHurst/PyGammaRAD/README.md

 The `Jupyter Notebooks` provided also illustrate docstring retrieval for certain methods.

-## Summary of angular distribution functions and methods
+## Summary of angular distribution functions and methods based on complete alignment

 The table below summarizes the angular distribution functions given in the reference articles by Yamazaki [[1]](#1) and Rose and Brink [[2]](#2) and their corresponding callable methods available within the `PyGammaRAD` software package.
 The relevant arguments, listed in order where needed, are defined as: